zhouhuashan/onnxruntime/README.md

 # ONNX Runtime

 ONNX Runtime is the runtime for ONNX.
-Learn more about the design [here](OSS:TODO).
+Here is it's [high level design](OSS:TODO).
 The ONNX spec can be found [here](https://github.com/onnx/onnx).

 # Install